 Qlik is looking to create a scalable, API-driven platform that gives content developers and line-of-business analysts a more rapid approach to defining, executing and saving queries.

 QlikView, QlikSense and QAP have improved implementation processes which streamline onboarding.
+As PCMag adds, this is helped along by being “deceptively easy to get started,” thanks to drag-and-drop setup capabilities.
 Because of this, customers can get greater use out of the in-memory engine that is capable of handling complex data sources and applications.
 In many respects, Qlik’s platform is starting to evolve into a viable option for data mart and data warehouse integration.
 Add to this their extensive partner network of more than 1,700 software companies across multiple geographies, and it’s clear Qlik is a viable enterprise analytics platform.

 In addition to the above strengths, the speed at which QlikView can provide data insights using its powerful in-memory analytics capabilities is gaining new enterprise accounts for the company.
 QlikView also offers a powerful reporting engine, which offers data analysis beyond visual dashboards.
 One additional benefit is that QlikView can plug into almost any data source, making it the most versatile of the modern intelligence tool offerings.